dcarpintero/taxonomy-completion/README.md

                          metric='cosine').fit_transform(embeddings)
 ```

 Note that when we apply HDBSCAN clustering in the next step, the clusters found will be influenced by how UMAP preserved the local structures.
-A smaller `n_neighbors` value means UMAP will focus more on local structures, whereas a larger value allows to capture more global representations, which might be beneficial for understanding overall patterns in the data.
+A smaller `n_neighbors` value means UMAP will focus more on local structures, whereas a larger value allows capturing more global representations, which might be beneficial for understanding overall patterns in the data.

 ## 4. Semantic Clustering